assemblymade/meta/app/views/guides_groups/platform.md

 products they work on through <a href="#bounties">bounties</a> and <a href="#other-forms-of-compensation">other mechanisms</a>.
 Different users will have different amounts of ownership.
-Each product has its own, independent ownership distribution.  g Ownership is denominated in units called <a href="#coins">App Coins</a>.
+Each product has its own, independent ownership distribution.
+Ownership is denominated in units called <a href="#coins">App Coins</a>.
 Each product has its own coin.
 So for example, Coderwall has one kind of App Coin and Buckets has another.
 Users earn ownership by accumulating coins in different products.